Gindo70/AOWTraining/README.md

 # Info:
 Maps for training Warcraft3 AOW creepcamps.
+Made by Gindo70 with amazing help of Krawty.

 I recommend playing this in Singleplayer, this way you can restart the mission in the menu.
 Losing any Unit, including Whips or KOTG treants will result in a loose screen.
 At Amazonia you are supposed to kill the small camp as well.